The Office is open to the general public between Monday-Friday, 8:30 a.m-4:30 p.m. Except on statutory holidays.

 If you have signed a contract with an independent electricity retailer, there will be additional items on your bill.
 These include:

-A Provincial Benefit Line: It can be a charge or a credit to you.
-It is your share of the difference between the government’s regulated and contract prices for electricity paid to certain generators, and the market prices they would have received had they not been subject to regulations or contract.
-If you buy electricity from the Regulated Price Plan, an estimate of this amount is already set by the OEB, which is shown on the “Electricity” line of your bill.
-If you buy from a retailer the Provincial Benefit is not included.
+- Global Adjustment: It is your share of the difference between the government’s regulated and contract prices for electricity paid to certain generators, and the market prices they would have received had they not been subject to regulations or contract.
+If you buy electricity directly from us, an estimate of this amount is already included in your Electricity charges.
+If you buy from a retailer the Global Adjustment is not included.
 It will be shown on a separate line.

 Regulated Price Plan (RPP) True Up: If you switch to an electricity retailer, you need to settle the outstanding Regulated Price Plan account you have with your utility.
 Why?
 You buy and pay for electricity under a Regulated Price Plan with the utility, in which you are charged a stable price for the hydro you consume.
 This price may not reflect what is paid to generators.
 Eventually, the difference needs to be settled.